chainguard-dev/osquery-defense-kit/README.md

 # osquery-defense-kit

-Real-world queries for using osquery as part of your detection & response pipeline.
+Real-world queries for using osquery as part of a detection & response pipeline.

 ![osquery-defense-kit](images/logo-small.png?raw=true "osquery-defense-kit logo")

+Primarily focused on threat detection on POSIX platforms (Linux, macOS), the osquery-defense-kit (ODK) differs from existing published query sets in that they are designed to be used in an alert pipeline.
+Most queries (particularly those in `detection` and `policy`) should return 0 results unless an exceptional behavior is detected.

 ## Organization